-Warning: Do not bend or twist the power cord from the power supply to the printer unnecessarily nor tie it with quick-release straps.
+Caution: Do not bend or twist the power cord from the power supply to the printer unnecessarily nor tie it with quick-release straps.

 To turn on the printer, push the rocker switch on the AC adapter.
 You’ll know the printer has successfully started and is ready for the next task via a white colored diode on top of the printer.

-Note: The default display lock code is 2580.
+Caution: The default display lock code is 2580.
 If you need additional security from other users’ accessing the printer, change the code in the Android OS menu.

 Loading the printer filament

 Because you should use the Titan extruder for the test print, the following procedure describes how to load the filament into the Titan extruder.